kribblo/wav-audio-sprite/README.md

 ## Notes on usage

 Only concatenates and pads + records information for use by a suitable player later.
 Does *not* convert to MP3, OGG, or other format.
 As such, there are no external dependencies such as FFMEPG or SOX that can sometimes trip up people.
+It is also very fast, so during development, you can do this on the fly for every request.

-Use this during development and do final conversion in the next part of the tool-chain - or even manually by the sound guy to get the most out of desktop/mobile and different formats.
+Use the WAVs during development and do final conversion for release builds in a separate part of the tool-chain - or even manually by the sound guy to get the most out of desktop/mobile and different formats.

 Padding is *at minimum* one second silence between each sample.